Hamiltonians for polaron models with subcritical ultraviolet singularities: Construction of

 We have convergence $\theta_{\Lambda,1,1}(q,r,p,E)\to \theta_{1,1}(q,r,p,E)$ for $\Lambda\to \infty$ by convergence of $v_\Lambda \to v$ and thus~\ref{thm:theta conv}).
 This establishes the base case $n=1$.

-We now perform the induction step for $\theta_{n+1, 0}$.
-Here, we need to take the limit $\Lambda \to \infty$ so we need to consider $\Lambda<\infty$ first.
+\paragraph{Induction step for $m=0$} To perform the induction step for $\theta_{n+1, 0}$ we need to take the limit $\Lambda \to \infty$, so we need to consider $\Lambda<\infty$ first.
 It is sufficient to prove the claim for each summand in~\eqref{eq:theta-n0-def}, i.e. for

 where $\vartheta_{\Lambda, J, I, L}$ is given by~\eqref{eq:vartheta-def} with $\nu\leq n$, $J\in \{1, \dots, n\}^\nu$ with $|J|=n$, $I\in \N_0^\nu$ with $i_\mu\leq j_\mu$, $1\leq \mu\leq \nu$ and $L=(\ell_1, \dots, \ell_\nu)$ is chosen according to~\eqref{eq:L-constr-0}.